-A broad spectrum of writer-focused advice, information, essays, workshops, consulting and coaching services, Q&As, interviews, fiction, publicity and promotion, rants, links, and wide-ranging discussion on topics from software design to egg salad recipes.
+A broad spectrum of writer-focused advice, information, essays, workshops, consulting and coaching services, Q&As, interviews, fiction, publicity and promotion, rants, links, and wide-ranging discussion on topics which may or may not be about screenwriting.

 - The Aspiring TV Writer and Screenwriter Blog

 - …By Ken Levine: The World As Seen By a TV Comedy Writer